 Cabaret (1993 London Revival).
-This is a version on YouTube, but was professionally recorded.
-If you are unable to see a production of Cabaret live on stage this version is closer to the 1998 revival than the 1972 movie adaption.
-Unfortunately, this is the only place I’ve been able to find this version.
+This is a version on YouTube that was professionally recorded.
+If you are unable to see a production of Cabaret live on stage this version is closer to the 1998 revival than the 1972 movie adaptation.
+Unfortunately, this is the only place I’ve been able to find this version of Cabaret.

 Resources – Websites and Apps

 Concord Theatricals.
 This is the company with the licensing rights to put on the musical Cabaret.
-You can rent a free copy of the libretto for Cabaret for a 2 week period.
-They have several versions including the Original 1966 Broadway, the 1987 Revival, and the 1998 Revival.
+You can rent a free copy of the libretto for a 2 week period.
+They have several versions of this musical including the Original 1966 Broadway, the 1987 Revival, and the 1998 Revival.

 Goodbye to Berlin by Christopher Isherwood.
-This is a link on GoodReads to read the novel Goodbye to Berlin, which eventually lead to the musical Cabaret.
+This is a link on GoodReads to read the novel Goodbye to Berlin, which eventually led to the musical Cabaret.

 I Am A Camera by John Van Druten.
 Another link on GoodReads to read the play I Am A Camera, which was later adapted into the musical Cabaret.